Alek3498/SmarTAP/README.md

 8- Run on CentOS

 Note:

-1- the endpoint of the tunnel could be any device capable of decapsulate a L2GRE tunnel.
+1- The endpoint of the tunnel could be any device capable of decapsulate a L2GRE tunnel.